Gaza genocide: Genocide and Holocaust studies

 In May 2025, NRC wrote that leading scholars in genocide studies are "surprisingly unanimous" that Israel is committing genocide.
 Some scholars of Holocaust studies, such as Norman J. W. Goda and Jeffrey Herf, have said that Israel is not committing genocide.
-Others, such as Raz Segal and Shira Klein, have argued that Israel's actions should be analysed as a case of genocide, citing, among other things, attacks on infrastructure, food, and water as genocidal.
-Omer Bartov, professor of Holocaust and genocide studies at Brown University and an IDF veteran, said: "intent has been publicly expressed by numerous officials and leaders.
+Others, such as Israeli professors Raz Segal and Shira Klein, have argued that Israel's actions should be analysed as a case of genocide, citing, among other things, attacks on infrastructure, food, and water as genocidal.
+Omer Bartov, professor of Holocaust and genocide studies at Brown University and an Israel Defense Forces veteran, has said: "intent has been publicly expressed by numerous officials and leaders.
 But intent can also be derived from a pattern of operations on the ground, and this pattern became clear by May 2024".
-Amos Goldberg and Daniel Blatman, historians of the Holocaust and genocide studies at the Hebrew University of Jerusalem, noted that "most acts of genocide are perceived by their perpetrators as acts of self-defense against their victims" and the Gaza war "falls into this category."
+Amos Goldberg and Daniel Blatman, historians of the Holocaust and genocide studies at the Hebrew University of Jerusalem, noted that "most acts of genocide are perceived by their perpetrators as acts of self-defense against their victims" and the Gaza war "falls into this category".

-On 31 August 2025, the International Association of Genocide Scholars (IAGS), the world's biggest academic association of genocide scholars, passed a resolution saying that Israel has committed genocide in Gaza.
+On 31 August 2025, the International Association of Genocide Scholars (IAGS), the world's largest academic association of genocide scholars, passed a resolution saying that Israel has committed genocide in Gaza.